GongT/baobao/@idlebox/common/etc/common.api.md

     dispose: () => void;
 };

-// Warning: (ae-missing-release-tag) "userAgent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const userAgent: string;

 // Warning: (ae-missing-release-tag) "ValueCallback" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)